-Brücke 49 is about sharing the good things in life and when fellow house guests gather around the breakfast table in the kitchen, it becomes the focal point of the day and where conversations kick-off.
+Brücke 49 is about sharing the good things in life and when fellow house guests gather around the breakfast table in either the Pension kitchen, or in the comfort of your own Herberge apartment, it becomes the focal point of the day and where conversations kick-off.

 Mountain-to-table describes best the feast of delights that begin to populate the kitchen table, served on cheery mixed Danish china and ceramics.
 Breakfast is wholesome and heartfelt with produce sourced from local farmers who were the early adopters of organic.
 House-made Knäkkebrot, one of the best-ever Granola, and the bounties from the alps; fresh yoghurts, cheeses, jams & honey, cured meats and the yellowest of eggs hit the table.
 Breakfast is social, an event to mark the start to a good day ahead.

 A well-stocked House Pantry hosts the help-yourself concept for when you feel peckish for afternoon cake, a light bite or just a tea.
 In the lounge, a small curated drinks trolley - come honesty bar, invites house-residents to pour a glass of wine, a gin or perhaps a night-cap as you return from a dinner in one of the many local restaurants - the owners' favourite restaurants are easily sorted, as is bringing in a chef to cater when you book the whole house with friends and family.